Features: Ginseng Mountain, Mt. Hayden

 26.1 Escarpment off the Jennie Notch Road extension.
 2012 [JAKOB FRANKE]

-2.10 Passing through another open gate, the trail leaves DEP land and enters private land.
+2.10 Passing through another open gate, the trail leaves DEP land and enters land owned by New York New Jersey Trail Conference.
 In this area there are limited views across the valley to Windham Mountain.

 2.35 At the height of land, the trail turns sharply to the left and begins a steep climb up Ginseng Mountain frequently turning on and off old logging roads.
 After a small downhill and another steep uphill, there are some snatches of views to the northeast across the lowlands toward Albany.
 The trail passes north of and below the summit of Ginseng Mountain.

 2.80 The trail descends and crosses onto state land (yellow survey blazes).
 The trail is on state land for the rest of the section, but often follows close to the border with NYC-DEP land (red survey blazes).